A young girl drives with an older man, showing you how to choose the right vehicle for a teenage driver

 What safety features are important for teenage drivers?

-Many modern vehicles are equipped with built-in safety technology, from rear-view cameras, which help drivers back up safely, to blind spot detection technology, which assists with safe lane changes.
-While all of these driver assistance systems have benefits, when it comes to teen drivers, the most critical might be a hands-free cellphone connection.
-According to Statistics Canada, distracted driving contributed to an estimated 21% of fatal collisions and 27% of serious injury collisions in 2016.
-It's also been estimated that you are 23 times more likely to be involved in a collision if you text and four times more likely if you talk on a cellphone while driving.
-While staying off your device entirely while driving is the best option, having a hands-free connection is an important consideration when choosing a vehicle.
-While many safety features lead to built-in savings when it comes to insurance premiums, check with your broker to see if your teen could qualify for any car insurance discounts if they install any after-market safety products (like a security system, for example).
+Many modern vehicles have built-in safety technology, from rear-view cameras to blind spot detection technology.
+While these driver assistance systems have benefits, the most critical might be a hands-free cellphone connection.
+According to Transport Canada, distracted driving contributed to 22.5% of fatal collisions and 25.5% of serious injury collisions in 2021.
+While staying off your device entirely while driving is the best option, a vehicle with hands-free technology can significantly reduce the risk of distracted driving.
+Check with your broker or group’s broker to see if your teen could qualify for any car insurance discounts if they install any aftermarket safety products (like an anti-theft device, for example).

-What should you look for when taking a test-drive with your teen?
+What should you look for when taking a test drive with your teen?

-Whether you're considering a new vehicle or one that's been previously owned, it's important to do your due diligence by researching the vehicle's features, safety ratings, and reviews.
-Regardless of what you find out, the best way to determine if a vehicle is right for your teen is to put them behind the wheel to see how they're able to handle it.
-Here are a few things to consider during the test-drive:
+Whether you're considering a new or previously owned vehicle, it's important to research its features, safety ratings, and reviews.
+Regardless of what you find out, the best way to determine if a vehicle is the right fit is to take it for a test drive:

 How can you make sure you're getting the right price for your teen's vehicle?